NesoHQ/gw2style/FEATURES.md

 ### Acceptance Criteria

-- [ ] Likes persist per user across sessions
+- [✅] Likes persist per user across sessions
-- [ ] Each user can like/unlike once per post
+- [✅] Each user can like/unlike any post
-- [ ] Like count updates in real-time
+- [✅] Like count updates in real-time
-- [ ] Unlike functionality available
+- [✅] Unlike functionality available

 ### Roadmap